Why has my mortgage application been declined?

 The solution: Correct any errors on your credit report, and focus on improving your credit score.
 Check out our bad credit advice guide for more helpful tips.

-Top Tip: Take a free look at your credit score today, visit noddle.co.uk for a free trail.
+Top Tip: Take a free look at your credit score today, visit noddle.co.uk for a free trial.

 The problem: High levels of debt.
-If your lender thinks you’re already struggling to pay back what you owe, they might feel wary about offering you a mortgage.
+If your lender thinks you’re already struggling to pay back what you owe, they might feel wary about offering you a mortgage, especially if you have something like a CCJ or an IVA.

 The solution: Focus on paying off your debts before your next mortgage application.
 If a lender can see that you’ve actively reduced the amount you owe, your application will seem less risky.